497 - Cigarettes and Mothballs

 barely skimming a town full of people to save

-everybody's life, but their own.
+everybody's life but their own.
+Fuck.

-And also kills.
+And also how

-Like, how did they do that?
+like, how did they do that?

 How did they do that bravery-wise?
+Yeah.
+Yeah.

 Incredible.
+Right.

 Everyone on board is killed instantly, but there are no additional casualties on the ground.
+The plane would have been about 20 minutes away from Washington, D.C.

-airspace had been shut down and all flights had been ordered to land, finally.
+15 minutes earlier, U.S. airspace had been shut down and all flights had been ordered to land finally.

 However, this would not have ensured the safety of people on the ground the way the passengers had taken such care to.